 Why No One is Too Small to Follow the Labeling Rules & Cosmetics Regulations

 Unfortunately, in the mix, there are always some who think they are too small to really matter.
-A handful of soapmakers who think that because they don't make a living from their craft, they shouldn't have to foot the bill to comply with the rules.
-Or some soapmakers who think that the FDA (or other regulatory organization) is just too big and they are so small, that they won't even bother with their small time operation.
+A handful of soapmakers think that because they don't make a living from their craft, they shouldn't have to foot the bill to comply with the rules.
+Or some soapmakers who think that the FDA (or other regulatory organization) is just too big and they are so small, that they won't even bother with their small-time operation.
 And even more dangerously, they recommend that others follow in their footsteps: ignoring the regulations set forth to govern our businesses.

 The Importance of Following the Rules & Cosmetics Regulations

-Yes, I may be a goody-two shoes who follows the rules to the best of my ability.
+Yes, I may be a goody-two-shoes who follows the rules to the best of my ability.
 I do my best to comply with FTC guidelines about sponsorships, product endorsements, and reviews.
 I try my hardest to follow the FDA cosmetics regulations when creating tutorials and recipes to ensure that anyone who uses them will also be in compliance with the information I give.
-I won't write about how amazing ingredient XYZ is for such and such medical problem, or claim a recipe here on Modern Soapmaking will cure a disease.
+I won't write about how amazing ingredient XYZ is for such and such medical problems, or claim a recipe here on Modern Soapmaking will cure a disease.